 Luckily, most injuries heal fully and sometimes make the region even stronger than before the initial traumatic event.

 It is always crucial to rehabilitate all back injuries completely, even if this entails utilizing the services of a professional physical therapist.
-Talk to your doctor during rehabilitation to insure you understand how to prevent additional injury in the future, thereby lessening the chance for an agonizing relapse of symptoms.
+Talk to your doctor during rehabilitation to ensure that you understand how to prevent additional injury in the future, thereby lessening the chance for an agonizing relapse of symptoms.

 In some instances degenerative back pain can be relieved for months or even years at a time.
 However, most degenerative conditions which are indeed symptomatic might continue to progress, causing a relapse of pain at some point in the future.
 This progression of spinal aging often stabilizes at some point and might eventually become completely non-problematic.